triton-inference-server/openvino_backend/README.md

     └── config.pbtxt

 ```
+Other allowed values are `model.pdmodel` or `model.onnx`.

-### Reshaping model to support dynamic batch size or dimension
+### Reshaping models

 Following section shows how to use OpenVINO dynamic shapes. `-1` denotes dimension accepting any value on input.
 In this case
 while model originally accepted input with layout `NCHW` and shape `(1,3,224,224)`, now it accepts any batch size and height.

-*Note*: If model is originally exported with dynamic shapes support there is no need to manually specify dynamic shapes in config.
+*Note*: If the model is originally exported with dynamic shapes, there is no need to manually specify dynamic shapes in config.

 ```
 input [